Henkdetenk12345/live2t42/README.md

 # live2t42
 ## How to use
-Note: live2t42 outputs on stdout.
+Note: live2t42 outputs on stdout or on a packetserver

 `python3 live2t42.py [url] [pid]`